Nehemiah Persoff: Retirement and memoir

 Persoff retired from acting in 2003 and pursued painting, specializing in watercolors.

 His memoir, The Many Faces of Nehemiah, was published by The Autumn Road Company in July 2021.

-Personal life and death
+Personal life

-In 1951, Persoff married Thia Persov, who had served as a nurse with the Palmach, the elite fighting force of the Haganah during the 1948 Arab-Israeli War.
+In 1951, Persoff married Thia Persov, who had served as a nurse with the Palmach, the elite fighting force of the Haganah, during the 1948 Arab–Israeli War.
 She died of cancer in 2021.
-The couple had four children, Jeffrey, Dan, Perry, and Dahlia.
-Before his death, he lived in Cambria, California.
+The couple had four children: Jeffrey, Dan, Perry, and Dahlia.

+Death

-Persoff died on April 5, 2022, at the age of 102 of heart failure at a rehabilitation facility in San Luis Obispo, California.
+On April 5, 2022, at the age of 102, Persoff died of heart failure at a rehabilitation facility in San Luis Obispo, California.